 Philippe de Chalendar has recorded many CDs for Hungaroton label: La Symphone Fantastique by Berlioz with the Budapest Symphony Orchestra, Dvorak's Cello Concerto with Dominique de Williencourt and The Savaria Orchestra, Schumann's Piano Concerto with Suzanne Ramon and the Budapest Symphony Orchestra, Dubrovay's 1956 and Trumpet Concerto with the Hungarian Radio Orchestra, Bach Concertos in F minor and with Hsin Ni Liu, a program of contemporary Spanish and Italian music.

-Philippe de Chalendar has thrilled the Parisian audience in 2017.
-With Orchestre Lamoureux and soloist Anna Fedorova, he has conducted Rimski Korsakov's Shéhérazade and the 2nd Piano Concerto by Rachmaninov.
-The concert was a tremendous success in a sold out Theatre des Champs-Elysées.
-Recently, he has conducted several concerts in Shanghai and Xiamen, in China.
-In 2020, he has conducted a new production of Don Carlo by Verdi in the italian version in 4 acts.
+Philippe de Chalendar has thrilled the Parisian audiencewith Orchestre Lamoureux and soloist Anna Fedorova.
+He has conducted Rimski Korsakov's Shéhérazade and the 2nd Piano Concerto by Rachmaninov; the concert was a tremendous success in a sold out Theatre des Champs-Elysées.
+Recently, he has conducted several concerts in Shanghai and Xiamen, in China, a new production of Don Carlo by Verdi in the italian version in 4 acts in Hungary and Debussy's Pelléas et Mélisande in Los Angeles.